htutwaiphyoe/mastering-typescript/frontend-masters/react-and-typescript/README.md

 ## CSS style type

-React.CSSProperties => type of style object, catches misspell of css style properties Props can have default values
+React.CSSProperties => type of inline style object, catches misspell of css style properties Props can have default values

 ## useState

 two states => the one we know and the one from api

+for the one we know, we don't need to add type declarations

+for the one from api, we need to give type of api response data and default type (null) useState<Type | Default>()